emissary-ingress/emissary/docs/docs/latest/topics/running/environment.md

-# Environment Variables for the Ambassador Container
+# The Ambassador Container

+## Environment Variables

 Use the following variables for the environment of your Ambassador container: